raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 ![Picture of partially stripped male-male jumper lead](images/)

 Remove the soft plastic clip from the motors so the wires can be attached.
-You can use the flat head of a screwdriver to help remove the clip.
+You can use a flat head screwdriver to help remove the clip.

 ![GIF of the plastic clip from a DC motor being removed with the help of a flat head screwdriver](images/)